The tips of my hair were still white a week later when a familiar alarm blared throughout the ship. Everyone gathered in Tammy’s workroom.

-“It’s nice to meet you,” he said earnestly, giving me a genuine smile as well.
+“It’s nice to meet you,” he said earnestly, giving me a genuine smile.

 I gave him my best fake smile, trying not to judge him too quickly.

-We all shoved inside his small room.
+We all shoved inside the tiny room.
 It reminded me of our place on Crux.
 I wondered if our place was doing okay there… then I remembered that it was blown to pieces the day the race started.

 “Can you get a reading?”
 Cashel asked her.

 “Yes, I have one.
 The signal isn’t too far from here actually.”